 - Turning at high speeds

 - Running off the road and then over-correcting

-The National Highway Traffic Safety Administration (NHTSA) reports that rollover accidents account for only 2.1 percent of all motor vehicle accidents.
+The National Highway Traffic Safety Administration (NHTSA) reports that rollovers account for only 2.1 percent of all motor vehicle accidents.
 However, almost 35 percent of all fatal accidents are rollovers.
-The reason is that there is a high risk of head trauma and serious brain injuries when a vehicle overturns.
-If a vehicle has additional auto defects making the roof and roof supports weak, this risk increases.
-If a roof fails during a rollover, then vehicle occupants may be crushed under the weight of the vehicle.
+There is a high risk of head trauma and serious brain injuries when a vehicle overturns.

 Some common injuries caused by rollover accidents include: